 You can either use this URL:

 link on the left menu on every page of this Meetup group.
-To upload, just click the "add a file
+To upload, just click the "

 " link that appears above the main list of files.
 You can also remove or replace your own files by using the links provided.

 This is our request for all documents submitted to the files section:

 Preferably submit them in proper manuscript submission format.
 (You may choose to omit your home address or phone number on something posted for the group.
 Leaving your e-mail is a good idea, because it allows other members to contact you with an e-mailed critique if they miss the meeting.)

 Even better, include headers on each page with your name, the story's name, and the page number, so that if anyone drops their pile of critiques, they can easily sort them all out again.
 (See manuscript submission format, above.)

 - Use the description field.